loevans/Elk-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook file to /etc/ansible/roles/.
+- Copy the provided configuration file for filebeat and metricbeat to the Ansible container.
-- Update the configuration file /etc/ansible/files/filebeat-conf.yml file to include the private IP address of the Elk VM.
-Update the metricbeat configuration file with the same IP address of the ELK VM.
+- Update the configuration file /etc/ansible/files/filebeat-conf.yml file to include the ELK server's IP address.
 - Run the playbook, and navigate to http://[your_elk_server_ip];5601/app/kibana to check that the installation worked as expected.

+  - Verify that your playbook is completing Steps 1-4.
+  - On the same page, scroll to Step 5: Module Status and click Check Data.
+  - Scroll to the bottom and click on Verify Incoming Data.

-_ Answer the following questions to fill in the blanks:
+Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Playbooks always carry the .yml extension and begin with --- on the first line to signify that it is a YAML file.
+  - filebeat-playbook.yml is located in /etc/ansible/roles/
+  - metricbeat-playbook.yml is located in /etc/ansible/roles/

 - Where do you copy it?
-Copy to /etc/ansible/roles/.
+Copy to /etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml

 - Which file do you update to make Ansible run the playbook on a specific machine?
 You would update the /etc/ansible/hosts file.
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 You would specify which machine to install by assigning a group [elk] or [webservers] and updating with IP addresses of webservers and elk servers to update the hosts file.

 -![image](https://user-images.githubusercontent.com/93744925/158907013-a95f4e9f-fd44-4471-9105-d161bdc5ec47.png)

 - Which URL do you navigate to in order to check that the ELK server is running? http://20.225.56.168:5601/app/kibana, http://[your_elk_server_ip];5601/app/kibana